python-lsp/python-lsp-ruff/README.md

 file is present in the project, `python-lsp-ruff` will ignore specific options (see below).

 The plugin follows [python-lsp-server's configuration](https://github.com/python-lsp/python-lsp-server/#configuration).
-This example configuration using for `neovim` shows the possible optionsL
+This example configuration using for `neovim` shows the possible options:

 ```lua
 pylsp = {